yupenghe/methylpy/README.md

 # Additional functions for data processing
 #### Extract cytosine methylation state from BAM file
-This function allows users to get cytosine methylation state (allc file) from alignment file (BAM file).
+The `call-methylation-state` function allows users to get cytosine methylation state (allc file) from alignment file (BAM file).
 It is part of the data processing pipeline which is especially useful for getting the allc file from alignment file from other methylation data pipelines like bismark.
 Run `methylpy call-methylation-state -h` to get help information.
 Below is an example of running this function.
 Please make sure to remove